-Equation \eqref{Hdisp} illustrates, that in the dispersive regime, the mechanical resonance frequency gets shifted by $\pm\frac{\lambda^2}{4\Delta_R}$ where "+" and "-" correspond to the spin-qubit in the state $\ket{\uparrow}$ and $\ket{\downarrow}$, respectively.
+If the bare qubit was initialized to the state $\ket{\uparrow}$ ($\ket{\downarrow}$), then after adiabatic dressing the qubit will be in the eigenstate $\ket{+}$ ($\ket{-}$) of the dressed qubit energy operator $\hat{\sigma}_z$ in Eq.~\eqref{Hdisp}.
+The $\hat{a}^\dagger\hat{a}$ term in Eq.~\eqref{Hdisp} illustrates that in the dispersive regime, the mechanical resonance frequency gets shifted by $\pm\frac{\lambda^2}{4\Delta_R}$ where "+" ("-") corresponds to the spin-qubit's initial states $\ket{\uparrow}$ ($\ket{\downarrow}$) before dressing it.
 Optically measuring the shift of the mechanical frequency allows readout for the spin state via the mechanical resonator similarly to how monitoring the resonance frequency of a waveguide resonator is used for reading out the coupled superconducting qubit \cite{blais2004,wallraff2004}.
-Furthermore, the interaction term $\frac{\lambda^2}{4 \Delta_R}\hat{\sigma}_z \hat{a}^\dagger \hat{a}$ in Eq.~\eqref{Hdisp} commutes with the local Hamiltonians of the qubit and the mechanical resonator, and thus the readout is a non-demolition measurement, leaving the qubit state unchanged.
+Furthermore, the interaction term $\frac{\lambda^2}{4 \Delta_R}\hat{\sigma}_z \hat{a}^\dagger \hat{a}$ in Eq.~\eqref{Hdisp} commutes with the local Hamiltonians of the qubit and the mechanical resonator, and thus the readout is a non-demolition measurement.

-Note also that the criterion for the the dispersive regime $\langle \hat{a}^\dagger \hat{a} \rangle \ll \frac{ \Delta_R^2 }{ \lambda^2 }$ effectively sets the temperature range of the readout: Higher expectation value for the phonon number means that larger detuning must be used to satisfy the condition.
+Note also that the criterion for the dispersive regime $\langle \hat{a}^\dagger \hat{a} \rangle \ll \frac{ \Delta_R^2 }{ \lambda^2 }$ effectively sets the temperature range of the readout: Higher expectation value for the phonon number means that larger detuning must be used to satisfy the condition.
 Increasing the detuning, in turn, diminishes the expected frequency shift.
 Otherwise the thermal state of the resonator here does not necessarily matter as in the dispersive regime it does not lead to the thermalization of the qubit state.